-9. General Meetings
+9 General Meetings

-9.1 Members are entitled to attend general meetings in person or by proxy (but only if the appointment of a proxy is in writing and notified to the Charity before the commencement of the meeting).

-- 9.2 General meetings are called on at least 14 clear days' written notice indicating the business to be discussed and (if a special resolution is to be proposed) setting out the terms of the proposed special resolution. - 9.3 There is a quorum at a general meeting if the number of Members present in person or by proxy is at least two but in the event that the Charity has a sole Member the quorum at a general meeting shall be one. - 9.4 The Chair or (if the Chair is unable or unwilling to do so) some other Member chosen by the Members present presides at each meeting. - 9.5 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by ordinary resolution. - 9.6 Every Member present in person or by proxy has one vote on each issue. - 9.7 Except where otherwise provided by the Articles or the Companies Act, a written resolution (whether an ordinary or a special resolution) is as valid as an equivalent resolution passed at a general meeting.
-For this purpose the written resolution may be set out in more than one document. - 9.8 The Charity may (but need not) hold an AGM in any year.
-Members must annually: - 9.8.1 receive the accounts of the Charity for the previous financial year; - 9.8.2 receive a written report on the Charity's activities; - 9.8.3 appoint reporting accountants or auditors for the Charity. - 9.9 A general meeting may be called by the Trustees at any time and must be called within 21 days of a written request from one or more Trustees (being Members), at least 10% of the Membership or (where no general meeting has been held within the last year) at least 5% of the Membership. - 9.10 A technical defect in the appointment of a Member of which the Members are unaware at the time does not invalidate a decision taken at a general meeting or a written resolution.
+- 9 1 Members are entitled to attend general meetings in person or by proxy (but only if the appointment of a proxy is in writing and notified to the Secretary before the commencement of the meeting) - 9 2 General meetings are called on at least 14 and not more than 28 clear days' written notice indicating the business to be discussed and (if a special resolution is to be proposed) setting out the terms of the proposed special resolution. - 9 3 There is a quorum at a general meeting if the number of Members present in person or by proxy is at least two - 9 4 The chairman at a general meeting is elected by the Members present in person or by proxy in his/her capacity as a Member and not as proxy for another Member. - 9 5 Except where otherwise provided by the Articles or the Companies Act, every issue is decided by ordinary resolution - 9 6 Every Member present in person or by proxy has one vote on each issue - 9.7 Except where otherwise provided by the Articles or the Companies Act, a written resolution (whether an ordinary or a special resolution) is as valid as an equivalent resolution passed at a general meeting.
+For this purpose the written resolution may be set out in more than one document

+- 9 8 Except at first, the Charity must hold an AGM in every year.
+The first AGM must be held within 18 months after the Charity's incorporation - 9 9 Members must annually - (1) receive the accounts of the Charity for the previous financial year; - (2) receive a written report on the Charity's activities, - (3) be informed of the retirement of those Trustees who wish to retire; - (4) elect Trustees to fill the vacancies arising, - (5) appoint reporting accountants or auditors for the Charity, - 9 10 Members may also from time to time - (1) confer on any individual (with his/her consent) the honorary title of Patron, President or Vice-President of the Charity, and - (2) determine any issues of policy or deal with any other business put before them by the Trustees - 9.11 A general meeting may be called by the Trustees at any time and must be called within 21 days of a written request from one or more Trustees (being Members), at least 10% of the Membership or (where no general meeting has been held within the last year) at least 5% of the Membership - 9 12 A technical defect in the appointment of a Member of which the Members are unaware at the time does not invalidate a decision taken at a general meeting or a Written Resolution

-10. Limited Liability
+10 Limited Liability

-The liability of Members is limited.
+The liability of Members is limited

-11. Guarantee
+11 Guarantee

-Every Member undertakes to contribute to the assets of the Charity in the event of the same being wound up while he / she is a Member or within one year after he / she ceases to be a Member, for payment of debts and the costs, charges and expenses of winding up the same, and for the adjustment of the rights of the contributories among themselves, such amount as may be required not exceeding one pound.
+Every Member promises, if the Charity is dissolved while he/she remains a Member or within one year after he/she ceases to be a member, to pay up to £1 towards:

+- 11.1 payment of those debts and liabilities of the Charity incurred before - he/she ceased

+- 11.2 payment of the costs, charges and expenses of winding up, and - 11 3 the adjustment of rights of contributors among themselves

-12. Communications
+12 Communications